uptonking/note4yaoo/read-docs-react-p3-api.md

 - `componentDidMount()`
 - It is invoked immediately after a component is mounted (inserted into the tree).
+  - reading `clientHeight` from within componentDidMount should force the browser to do a *sync* layout (not great but sometimes necessary) and return a valid clientHeight.
 - Initialization that requires DOM nodes should go here.
 - If you need to load data from a remote endpoint, this is a good place to instantiate the network request.
 - This method is a good place to set up any subscriptions.